enricobn/leddisplay/README.txt

 ===========
 LedDisplay
 ===========
-A javascript library to show a led display inside a div.
-It's written in Scala.js
+A javascript library to show a led display inside a div, written in Scala.js

 ====
 API